Michael Pineda: Minnesota Twins (2018–2021)

 On December 13, 2017, Pineda signed a two-year, $10 million contract with the Minnesota Twins.
-On February 17, Pineda was placed on the 60-day disabled list while he recovered from Tommy John surgery.
-On August 28, 2018, manager Paul Molitor revealed that Pineda would not pitch at all in 2018 due to a torn meniscus in his right knee.
+On February 17, 2018 Pineda was placed on the 60-day disabled list while he recovered from Tommy John surgery.
+On August 28, manager Paul Molitor revealed that Pineda would not pitch at all in 2018 due to a torn meniscus in his right knee.

-Pineda began the 2019 season with the Twins.
+Pineda began the 2019 season with the Twins, allowing 2 runs in nine innings over his first two starts.
 On May 28, Pineda was placed on the 10-day injured list with right knee tendinitis.
 Pineda pitched to a 11–5 record and a 4.01 ERA, before he received a 60-game suspension without pay for testing positive for hydrochlorothiazide, a diuretic commonly prescribed for blood pressure, on September 7.
 The suspension had been reduced from 80 to 60 games on appeal, because a compelling case was made that it was not used as a masking agent for a performance-enhancing drug.
 Pineda subsequently released a statement that read, in part: "I mistakenly took a medication that was given to me by a close acquaintance, who obtained it over-the-counter and assured me it would safely help me manage my weight.
 I ingested a few of these pills without the consent of the Twins' training staff.
 Testing revealed trace elements of a substance called hydrochlorothiazide, which is a banned diuretic under baseball's testing program."